as/goissues/22024/README.md

 stage\go        Go repository
-stage\cygwinok  A sanity check that uses the honor system to ensure you installed cygwin pv.go           A port of pipeviewer affected by issue22024 test            A while loop that sources the faulty command on each iteration of the bisect has22024.bat    A pass/fail oracle for the issue, for git bisect main.bat        Driver that clones the git repo and starts bisecting
+stage\cygwinok  A sanity check that uses the honor system to ensure you installed cygwin pv.go           A port of pipeviewer affected by issue22024 test            A faulty construction that generates the issue; run by a while loop has22024.bat    A pass/fail oracle for the issue, for git bisect main.bat        Driver that clones the git repo and starts bisecting
 ```